pchandrasekaran1595/Dementia-Prediction/ReadMe.md

-Machine and Deep Learning Analysis on predicting the variety of rice based on grain information.
+Machine and Deep Learning Analysis on Dementia Prediction based on patient and MRI information

 ---